2 nights starting from

 Talk from TV’s Paul Atterbury

-Further to the success of our James Watt tour in 2019, we have commissioned a new tour to be led by Dr Malcolm Dick, an expert in the history of the Industrial Revolution in the Midlands.
-This fascinating new tour, which also features a talk from the Antique Roadshow’s Paul Atterbury, looks at the industrial and transport history of the Black Country region at a critical time in England’s economic and social development.
+Further to the success of our James Watt tour, we commissioned a new tour to be led by Dr Malcolm Dick, an expert in the history of the Industrial Revolution in the Midlands, which finally ran last year to great acclaim.
+This fascinating tour, which also features a talk from the Antique Roadshow’s Paul Atterbury, looks at the industrial and transport history of the Black Country region at a critical time in England’s economic and social development.
+A full day is allowed at the superb Black Country Living Museum, familiar to fans of the TV series “Peaky Blinders,” which is filmed here, as well as a canal cruise and visits to the Leather Museum Walsall, Stourbridge Red Cone Glass House Museum and the new Stourbridge Glass Museum.
+Combined with the expert guidance of Dr Malcom Dick, these visits give a fascinating insight into the development of the Industrial Renovation in the Black Country.

-Day 1: Arrive independently at the Ramada Resort Park Hall Wolverhampton, from 15.00.
+Day 1: Arrive independently at the Copthorne Hotel Merry Hill Dudley from 15.00.
 This evening there will be a welcome reception, dinner with wine and a talk by Dr Malcolm Dick, “The emergence of the Black Country in the Industrial Revolution.’

-Day 2 Stourbridge Red Cone Glass House Museum, Leather Museum Walsall and Bantock House Museum, Wolverhampton
+Day 2: Leather Museum Walsall, Stourbridge Red Cone Glass House Museum and Stourbridge Glass Museum

-A varied day looks at different aspects of the Industrial Revolution as we head first to Stourbridge, the centre of the glass industry and visit the impressive Red House Glass Cone, built at the end of the 18th century and operational until 1936 to see how glass was made and its role in the industrial might of the country.
-After lunch (included) we visit the fascinating Leather Museum in Walsall, which looks at the history of the leather industry and where some of the world’s best saddles and leather goods have been made for more than 200 years.
-Our final visit is to the Bantock House Museum in Wolverhampton that was home in the late 19th century to Thomas Bantock, a successful railway and canal agent.
-This evening enjoy a talk from Paul Atterbury: ‘At the Heart of Industry: the canals of Birmingham and the Black Country’ and dinner at the hotel.
+A varied day looks at different aspects of the Industrial Revolution as we headfirst to Walsall and the fascinating Leather Museum, which looks at the history of the leather industry and where some of the world’s best saddles and leather goods have been made for more than 200 years.
+Next onto Stourbridge, the centre of the glass industry and visit the impressive Red House Glass Cone, built at the end of the 18th century and operational until 1936 to see how glass was made and its role in the industrial might of the country.
+While here we will have lunch included at the Red Cone Coffee House.
+Our final visit is to the Stourbridge Glass Museum (planned to open in April 2022) housed in the Grade II listed former Stuart Crystal Glassworks which has been adapted to house both permanent and temporary galleries, a hot glass making studio and a hands-on activity space.
+The Stourbridge Glass Collection housed at the new museum is one of the finest world-wise holdings of British and international 17th, 18th, 19th and 20th century glass.
+This evening we will enjoy a talk from Paul Atterbury: ‘At the Heart of Industry: the canals of Birmingham and the Black Country’ and dinner at the hotel.

 Day 3 Black Country Living Museum and Canal Cruise